 (ii) those facts that establish a genuine dispute or otherwise preclude summary judgment in favor of the moving party.

 (C) Joint Statement.
 In addition or as an alternative to submitting separate statements under Rule 56(c)(3)(A) and (B), the moving and opposing parties may file a joint statement in the form prescribed by this rule, setting forth those facts that are undisputed.
 The joint statement may provide that any stipulation of fact is not binding for any purpose other than the summary judgment motion.

+(D) No Separate Statements.
+The court may order that the parties forgo using separate statements of fact and controverting statements of fact.
+All evidence to support a motion, response, or reply that is not part of the record must be attached to the motion, response, or reply.
+The party must sequentially paginate the exhibits and cite to those specific pages in the motion, response, or reply.
+If a court adopts this protocol, a party may object to another party’s evidence in a separate document not exceeding 10 pages.
+Any objection presented in the separate document must be stated concisely.
+A party cannot use such a separate document for any purpose other than such evidentiary objections.